-Stuck in a deadbeat job?
+Are you stuck in a deadbeat job?
 Can’t face getting up in the morning?
 Well, here’s some good news.
 It’s never too late in life to switch careers and do something creative that you’ll love.

 Whether you’re interested in photography, art, illustration, graphic design or any other creative discipline, the fact that you haven’t been doing it since you were a child doesn’t matter a jot.

-A creative career is about passion, a willingness to learn and a commitment to develop your skills and ideas.
+A creative career is about passion, a willingness to learn and a commitment to developing your skills and ideas.
 So basically, as long as you end up creating great work, no one is going to care, whether you’re eight or 80.